hashicorp/terraform/website/source/docs/configuration/environment-variables.html.md

 # Environment Variables

+## TF_DATA_DIR

+This specifies the name of the directory where Terraform stores metadata files such as module sources and remote state files by default, overriding the default of `.terraform`.

 ## TF_LOG

 If set to any value, enables detailed logs to appear on stderr which is useful for debugging.
 For example: